kaltura/DeveloperPortalDocs/documentation/PlayKit/Ads-iOS.md

 ## Enable IMA Plugins for the Kaltura Video Player

-To enable IMA Plugins in iOS devices for the Kaltura Video Player, add the following line to your Podfile:
+To enable the IMA Plugin on iOS devices for the Kaltura Video Player, add the following line to your Podfile:

 ```
 pod 'PlayKit/IMAPlugin'